mpenet/casyn/README.md

 It is a work in progress and a very early release.
 It relies on the perf Lamina branch that hasnt been officialy released yet.

-See clj-hector or some of the very mature java clients available for real world use.

-At the moment the api is relatively low level, it will be improved.

-The majority of the [Cassandra Api](http://wiki.apache.org/cassandra/API) is supported though.
+The majority of the [Cassandra Api](http://wiki.apache.org/cassandra/API) is supported.

 Pooling is using Apache commons pools, but it is open to other implementations from clojure Protocols/multimethods, the same is true for almost every part of the library (cluster, balancer, codecs, failover).

-Some stuff is still in a very early stage such node discovery, and error handling, I am still figuring this out from advanced clients out there.

 Contributions and suggestions are welcome.

+See clj-hector or some of the very mature java clients available if you need a production ready library.

 ## Usage